the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-Now you can define the components next to your App component.
-Those components will be ES6 class components as well.
-They render the same elements like before.
+Now we define the components next to the App component, which will be done using JavaScript ES6.
+They render the same elements as before.

-The first one is the Search component.
+The first one is the Search component:

-{title="Code Playground",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 class App extends Component {
   ...